solus-project/budgie-desktop/README.md

 certain components to operate correctly.

 *TODO:*
- * Start adding support for translations
+ * Start adding support for translations (v9)
- * Add some form of notification system ✓
+ * Redo notifications (v9)
- * Add appindicator to eventually replace new tray
+ * Add appindicator to eventually replace new tray (v9)
- * Add sound control (PulseAudio) and support media keys  ✓
- * Allow adding launchers directly to panel ✓
- * Rewrite in Vala! (mostly done, panel is complete)
- * Enable customisation of panel layout, etc. ✓
- * Add dynamic editor for panel layout ✓
+ * Finish WM migration to 3.14
+ * Redo menu and panel using GtkFlowBox and such wonders. (poss v10)
+ * Introduce menu pagination (v9)
- * Add support for GNOME Panel theming ✓
+ * Panel colours (v9)
- * Dynamically resize applets according to panel size ✓
+ * Wayland support, complete it, and validate on Intel NUC (v9)
+ * Drop many deps. (v9)

 *Implementation note:*

 All elements are written entirely from scratch, using GTK and either Vala or C. A rewrite took place to lower the barrier of entry for new contributors and to ease maintainence.
-A sole exception is the wm/plugin.c file, which is a slight modification of the default Mutter plugin.
+(Exception: Parts of the default mutter plugin currently reside in wm/legacy.*)

 *budgie-wm:*

 libmutter based window manager.
-Uses a modified default plugin to use better default animations, support wallpaper, etc.

 *budgie-panel:*